 5.23.
-Gloveboxes are constructed from mild steel, stainless steel or aluminium, with the interior surfaces coated with chemical-resistant epoxy paint, laminated safety glass panels for viewing work activities inside the box, and heavy neoprene gloves (in the glove port) that allow the operator to handle materials safely inside the glovebox.
+Gloveboxes are constructed from mild steel, stainless steel or aluminium, with the interior surfaces coated with chemical resistant epoxy paint, laminated safety glass panels for viewing work activities inside the box, and heavy neoprene gloves (in the glove port) that allow the operator to handle materials safely inside the glovebox.
 Gloveboxes should be equipped with adequate lighting as well as pressure control tools.
-Gloveboxes should be maintained periodically and their integrity checked (for leaks and damage).
+Gloveboxes should be maintained periodically, and their integrity checked (for leaks and damage).

-4 A typical face velocity is around 0.4 to 0.6 m s-1.
+$^{^4\,}$ A typical face velocity of air entering a fume hood opening is around 0.4 to 0.6 m/s.